 Light summer schedule 4: Summer camps and other clubs.

-Other options include American Heritage Girls and Trail Life USA, both of which have local troops chartered by MPE!
+Other options include Trail Life USA, which has a local troop chartered by MPE!

 Trail Life USA Troop 412 meets at Lenexa Baptist Church and can be reached by email: infoattraillifekcdotorg.

 Light summer schedule 4: Contingency plans based on your family’s particular needs.